-Core Principle G: Implementing good Key aspects of the Council's governance arrangements during 2022/23 include:

-- A large amount of information is available on the County Council website which gives details of the working of the organisation, what we spend, and how our decisions are made. - The Forward Plan provides information about the matters on which the County Council will make decisions.
-Formal agenda, reports and minutes for all committee meetings are published on our website which ensures that people know what decisions the County Council is planning to take, and the decisions taken. - Our Monitoring Officer has a specific duty to ensure the County Council, its officers and elected councillors maintain the highest standards in all they do. - Arrangements are in place to ensure that we fully comply with the requirements of the Public Sector Internal Audit Standards (PSIAS) and CIPFA Statement on the Role of the Head of Internal Audit. - We are registered as a Controller under the General Data Protection Regulation (GDPR) which governs how we manage and process the information we collect and retain.
+Clearer links between the governance framework and decision making ability to ensure activity is aligned to policies and procedures and supported by robust internal controls.
+Core Principle G: Implementing good Key aspects of the Council's governance arrangements during 2022/23 include: practices in transparency, reporting and audit to deliver effective accountability A large amount of information is available on the County Council website which gives details of the working of the organisation, what we spend, and how our decisions are made.
+The Forward Plan provides information about the matters on which the County Council will make decisions.
+Formal agenda, reports and minutes for all committee meetings are published on our website which ensures that people know what decisions the County Council is planning to take, and the decisions taken.
+Our Monitoring Officer has a specific duty to ensure the County Council, its officers and elected councillors maintain the highest standards in all they do.
+Arrangements are in place to ensure that we fully comply with the requirements of the Public Sector Internal Audit Standards (PSIAS) and CIPFA Statement on the Role of the Head of Internal Audit.
+We are registered as a Controller under the General Data Protection Regulation (GDPR) which governs how we manage and process the information we collect and retain.
 We have a nominated Data Protection Officer and procedures in place that explain how we use and share information, as well as arrangements for members of the public to access information.
 We have also adopted the model publication scheme produced by the Information Commissioner's Office.

-Areas where it is recognised that that governance arrangements could be further strengthened include:

-- To ensure that there is an effective and transparent scrutiny process, a strengthening of arrangements for briefing sessions between Members and Officers. - Improved arrangements for cross-party briefings and working groups to ensure Members have sight of key issues to enable informed decision making. - Greater focus on the Council's performance measures and cohesive public reporting through improved performance monitoring and holding to account against corporate targets.
+Areas where it is recognised that that governance arrangements could be further strengthened include: • To ensure that there is an effective and transparent scrutiny process, a strengthening of arrangements for briefing sessions between Members and Officers.
+Improved arrangements for cross-party briefings and working groups to ensure Members have sight of key issues to enable informed decision making.
+Greater focus on the Council's performance measures and cohesive public reporting through improved performance monitoring and holding to account against corporate targets.